Whether you have one fave treat or will sink your sweet tooth into anything, these cult sugar hits have got you covered.

 Afternoon tea at the Hotel Windsor

 The classics never go out of style, which is why you can’t go wrong with afternoon tea at the Hotel Windsor.
-Melbourne’s grandest old hotel has been serving this decadent meal since it opened in 1883, so every detail is just right.
+This Melbourne icon has been serving high tea since opening in 1883, so every detail is just right.
 There’s always a three-tiered stand of treats, but on weekends you also get an epic dessert buffet.
 From fancy cakes to a chocolate fondue fountain, it’s more dessert than anyone can handle, so be choosy!

 Magnum espresso martini at Archie Brothers Cirque Electriq